Giorgi Gvelesiani: Persepolis

 On 19 June 2022, Gvelesiani joined Persian Gulf Pro League side Persepolis on a new two-year deal.
 In December 2022, Gvelesiani gave Persepolis the lead in the 16th minute of Tehran derby against Esteghlal with a header in the box.
 In the second half, He once again scored with a header in the 89th minute.

 He became the first defender in the history of capital derby to score two goals in one game.
 After his performance in the Tehran derby, he became more popular among Persepolis fans.

-He also has become the first choice to score a penalty kick in his team, Persepolis.
+He also has become the first choice penalty kick taker at Persepolis.
 Even in the presence of the team's forwards, he would take penalties.
 Iranian media wrote about his ability to score penalties.

 Among the foreign players in the history of Persepolis club, he is one of the foreign defenders with a significant number of goals.
 He has usually performed well in important matches for Persepolis, Especially against Esteghlal and Sepahan.

+On June 1, 2024, Persepolis played against Mes Rafsanjan on the final game of the season.
+They had a one point lead over Esteghlal going into the game, needing to win to guarantee the league title.
+With the score at 0–0 in the 86th minute and Esteghlal winning 2–0, Gvelesiani scored a header to win the game and secure the title.

 International career

-He was called up to the Georgia national football team for the first time in the 2015–16 season.
+Gvelesiani was called up to the Georgia national team for the first time in 2015, and made his debut in a friendly match against Montenegro in June 2024.

+Gvelesiani was a member of the squad taking part in Georgia's first major tournament.
+He played in three of the four matches, including against Spain in the knock-out stage.